mterrel/adapt-web/docs/api/cloud/cloud.networkscope.md

 ## Remarks

 The details of this type are very experimental.
-Use the constants  and  instead of strings to reduce the chance of breakage.
+Use the constants `NetworkScope.external` and `NetworkScope.default` instead of strings to reduce the chance of breakage.